 Of course I say this every year but seriously, where did 2012 go?
 It feels like just yesterday I was writing an exhaustive list of resolutions for the long year ahead and here we are.
-In a couple blinks of my eyes, the year 2012 has come and gone.
+In a couple blinks of the eye, the year 2012 has come and gone.
 In all honesty, last year’s goals were lofty and most received little to no attention.
-I am proud to say a few persevered (a new job, discovered a great church, lots of travel, made it to Coachella (queen of American music festivals), nurtured friendships and such) and I am content with the fruits of that labor.
-Still at the risk of sounding cliché yet again, I’ll shout at the mountaintop, “This is my year!”
-It is at least markedly different than the last handful in a major way.
+I am proud to say a few persevered (a new job, discovered a great church, lots of travel, made it to Coachella, nurtured key friendships and such) and I am content with the fruits of that labor.
+Still, at the risk of sounding cliché yet again, I’ll shout at the mountaintop “This is my year!”

 In 2013, I’ll focus on actionable goals to steer myself along a more deliberate and purposeful path in life.

-If you follow me on Instagram and on Twitter you’ll see that there is no shortage of unforgettable moments.
+If you follow along on Instagram, you’ll see that there is no shortage of unforgettable moments.
 I lead a life full to the brim with laughter, love, a few shenanigans and serious wanderlust.
 I am passionate about people.
 I value my close friendships and family and I adore entertaining.
 In another life I’m pretty sure I was a Southern housewife and hostess whose front door was always open.
-I am also obsessed with travel; as curious about the local scene in Portland as I am about the wonders of the world, landmarks from D.C. to Paris.
-Here’s to taking risks and pushing the ol’ comfort zone more this year.
+I am also obsessed with travel; as curious about the local scene in Portland as I am about the wonders of the world.
+Here’s to taking risks and pushing the ol’ comfort zone to see and do more more this year.
 The plan is to focus my efforts and seek out opportunities that excite me and pay off my interests in real ways.
 Just as much dreaming but a lot more doing.

 The most exciting part is that I’ll spend a greater amount of time addressing what was the foundation and purpose of starting this blog — uncovering beautiful things, translating life’s richness and lessons to all yes everything.
-That means remaining faithful and confident about life, my decisions and abilities, my style and point of view and being a tried and true explorer.
-I will savor opportunity and experiences, that’s where the real art of living is.
-I’ll use this space as an outlet to document the pursuit of happiness mostly for myself and also for whoever’s paying attention
+That means remaining faithful and confident about life, my decisions and abilities, my point of view and being a tried and true explorer.
+I plan to savor all the opportunity and experiences, that’s where the real art of living is.

-Expect to read about my journey towards career clarity, my love of food, baking and cleaner, healthier eating.
-I’m also defining my personal style: plotting a wardrobe intervention, preparing to decorate a new apartment and immersing myself in artsy things (jewelry-making, a little graphic design and floristry on the side).
+This year is truly about my journey towards career clarity, my love of food, baking and cleaner, healthier eating.
+I’m defining my personal style: plotting a wardrobe intervention, preparing to decorate a new apartment and immersing myself in artsy things (jewelry-making, woodshop, ceramics and floristry).
 Let’s go back to entertaining.
 My fascination is likely my mother’s fault because when she invites anyone into her home, everything has to be perfect.
 So much love, thought and care goes into the experience of “the guest”.
 Composing magical moments for others, full of authenticity and heartfelt detail is the kind of thing that makes me melt like butter.
 I have a good feeling about 2013.
 Yes, yes, y’all.
 Here we go.

 Note this is titled ‘Thoughts for…” not by.
 I am not an entrepreneur.
 I’m an ad exec.
 So let’s just say I have no expertise in the matter.
 I have never worked at a start up or early stage company and I have not yet taken on a role that has allowed me significant influence on the future of any company.
 Still, my roles at their core have meant placing all of my bets on my team’s idea and selling our value at every opportunity, organizing teams and resources to get the job done and retaining the trust and support (both emotionally and financially) of deeply invested clients.

-I believe there is real overlap between the ad account manager and the entrepreneur.
+I believe there is real overlap between the job of the ad account manager and the entrepreneur.
 The most compelling one likely being the role of the catalyst – activating greatness in the people around you to achieve a common goal.
-However, the risk-taking and experimentation of the bold entrepreneur whose perceived livelihood depends on the course of her actions and decision-making is not often celebrated, undervalued and at times discouraged by clients.
+However, the risk-taking and experimentation of the bold entrepreneur –whose perceived livelihood depends on the course of her actions and decision-making–often goes uncelebrated and undervalued and many times discouraged by clients.
 Someday, definitely.
-I hope to join a start up or established company in a capacity where much of what I had personally done would be to credit for its success but that is still many years away I’m sure.
+I hope to join a start up or established company in a capacity where much of what I had personally done would be to credit for some its success but that is still years away I’m sure.
 Until then, I am honing my instincts and always looking for an opportunity to express my passions, allow my strategic and creative point-of-view to have some amount of driving force in the business and provide an environment where my competitive spirit, curiosity, emotional intelligence and drive can truly sing.
 It is literally an everyday search and both an internal and external journey.

 Start by envisioning a world you were less annoyed with, target some specific problem or unusual satisfaction that has touched you or those you’ve cared about in a way you genuinely want to change or share with others.
 It may be a significant change, one that disrupts an industry or it can be seemingly superficial.
-Create something that leads you to the lifestyle that would make you happiest, ideate on the things that you couldn’t stop talking about or thinking about if you tried.
+Ideate on the things that you couldn’t stop talking about or thinking about if you tried.
 That thing that you are the most passionate about right now is the only thing so stop avoiding it.
 Be aware of yourself in that way and don’t be scared to act on it no matter the obstacles.
 Like Sister Mary Clarence once said, “If you wake up in the morning, and you can’t think anything but singing, then you should be a singer, girl.”

 This is partially because I’m a marketing gal but mostly because I’m a normal person and not an engineering wunderkind.
-I believe the company should have an interesting story worth telling.
+Your product and/or company should have a story worth telling.
 Sure, that pitch that’s going to get you venture capital is cool and all but you’re still going to need all the results and tech jargon translated into everyone else’s vocabulary.
-Your story should complement the basic human experience, align with the target market’s personal narrative and create infinite value.
-Whatever the mission of each product, a lot of average people should feel personally inspired, empowered and moved by it.
+Your story should complement the basic human experience, align with the target market’s personal narrative and create real value that’s sometimes pereption over function.
+Whatever the mission of tje product, a lot of average people should feel personally inspired, empowered and/or moved by it.
 Know that story from the very beginning.
 Stay inspired and inspire others.

-It’s become clear to me that much of starting a business is time spent learning – it is constant self development – brushing up on old skills and learning completely new ones, navigating business basics, picking a lot of other smarter people’s brains (I abhor that expression but you know what I mean), reading up on what has passed and what is present, keeping abreast of the competition, knowing the most about your partners ahead of time to ensure meaningful conversations turn into valuable connections… the list goes on.
+It’s become clear to me that much of starting a business is time spent learning – it is constant self development – brushing up on old skills and learning completely new ones, navigating business basics, picking a lot of other smarter people’s brains (I abhor that expression but you know what I mean).
+Then there’s reading up on what has passed and what is present, keeping abreast of the competition, knowing the most about potential partners ahead of time to ensure meaningful conversations turn into valuable connections, and finding new ways to nurture the connections you already have… the list goes on.
 It is okay to trust your instincts even when they aren’t backed up by years of specific experience or education but you can never stop learning.
-Put in the extra work to truly understand your craft.
+Put in the extra work to drill into your craft.

 Yes it’s that time again.
 The monthly Instagram haul recapping some moments from the last month.
 Goodbye September.
 Hello October.